-When talking about suspend, traditionally there was only one "state" that the computer could be in, and it is called S3.
+There are 5 ACPI levels a computer can be in, ranging from S0 (computer is on), to S5 (only the power button is powered, everything else is offline), and traditionally, suspend was S3.
 S3 is when the computer powers down all components, except the RAM.
-Microsoft has decided that this is not good enough, they need to improve this, by introducing something called "modern standby" (also known as InstantGo, hybrid sleep and S0ix).
+Microsoft has decided that this is not good enough, they need to improve this, by introducing something called "modern standby" (also known as InstantGo, hybrid sleep and S0ix, they all refer to the same thing).

 This makes suspend behave like what your phone does, when you press the lock button, everything stays on, but it uses as little amount of power as it can.
 It gives software developers the ability to have what Microsoft calls "activators" wake the PC up from suspend.
 Some examples of what Microsoft considers really really essential for waking your laptop up, and having it cook in your backpack is 1 2: